Drachi Lhamo: Young Mistress of the Qing Dynasty

 Upon entering the temple, visitors can participate in a standard Buddha ceremony.
 A wooden box filled with coins is available for donation, one can exchange the 10 yuan note for 100 notes of cents.
 Visitors can either count the coins themselves or seek assistance from an available attendant.

-Following a ritual of paying homage to the Buddha, there is a steep staircase on the left side of the entrance adorned with Tibetan features.
-Ascend two floors to reach the second level where two Buddhist temples can be consecutively prostrated before.
-Descend another steep staircase to arrive at the actual main hall of Drachi Temple.
+After paying homage to the Buddha, you ascend a steep staircase adorned with Tibetan features on the left side of the entrance.
+This leads to the second level, where you can prostrate before two Buddhist temples consecutively.
+Then, descending another steep staircase takes you to the actual main hall of Drachi Temple.

-Guru Temple is home to Buddha Shakyamuni statues and bodhisattvas.
-The chapel also contains a woodcut rendition of Kangyur and Tengyur inscribed in gold ink, among other items.
-It is suggested to stoop and walk beneath the scriptures while meditating on Buddhisatva Manjushri’s Mantra: Om Ara Baza Nadi.
+In Guru Temple, statues of Buddha Shakyamuni and bodhisattvas are present, along with a woodcut rendition of Kangyur and Tengyur inscribed in gold ink among other items.
+Visitors often stoop and walk beneath these scriptures while meditating on the Manjushri’s Mantra: Om Ara Baza Nadi.

-Prior to the national examination for High School, many students visit Drachi Temple to get help purportedly with exceptional results.
-After traversing the temple’s circuit and passing through the room with large meridian Prayer wheels, one can turn thrice, seven times, nine times…
+Many students visit Drachi Temple before the national High School examination, seeking help and often achieving exceptional results.
+After completing the temple’s circuit and passing through the room with large meridian Prayer wheels, visitors typically turn the wheels thrice, seven times, or nine times.

 It’s not just about money, as many students strive for good grades in the middle school entrance exam also visit here every year.